 Well nourished bodies are better prepared to cope with stress.
 Try to remove dietary stressors such as refined sugars, fatty and processed foods.
 Keep alcohol and caffeine to a minimum.
 And always try to make time to sit down for meals rather than eating on the go.

-Eating a Mediterranean Diet is highly recommended.
+Eating a Mediterranean Diet or an Anti-Inflammatory diet is highly recommended.
 This diet is rich in fresh fruit, vegetables, nuts and whole grains.
 Olive oil is the main source of fat.
 These foods contain high levels of antioxidants which help to protect against stress and allergies.

 In Crete in 2001, a large study of 690 children was carried out (Chatzi et al).
 The aim was to find the effects of eating a Mediterranean diet on allergies and asthma.
 The study concluded that symptoms such as wheezing and rhinitis was lowest in those who consumed the most fresh fruit.
 Oranges, apples, tomatoes and especially grapes were shown to have the most beneficial effects.